TomatenKuchenDEV/docs/docs/voicenotify.md

 ### Message {#message}

+This message is sent once a member joins the configured voice channel.

 Possible variables (case-insensitive):
 - `{username}`: The name of the user
 - `{globalName}`: The global nickname of the user